Overview

 How it fits into Jira Cloud

-You add it to screens, screen schemes, workflows, and service project portals, just like any other custom field.
+Add it to screens, screen schemes, workflows, and service project portals.

-The interaction model is aligned with the existing Time Tracking behaviour, so there is very little training needed.
+The interaction model aligns with existing Time Tracking behaviour — very little training needed.

-Users immediately recognise that they are working with a time-tracking field, not generic text.
+Users immediately recognise they are working with a time-aware field, not generic text.

-Multiple time-tracking fields can coexist on the same issue, each with a clear purpose and label.
+Multiple fields of either type can coexist on the same issue, each with a clear purpose and label.